Atilla1976/Project_4_Behavioral_Cloning/README.md

 In this project, a convolutional neural network (CNN) is trained to clone a human driving behavior.

-For data collection a simulator provides by Udacity can be used.
+For data collection a simulator provides by Udacity could be used.
 The simulator collects images and the associate steering angles.
 The collected dataset is used to train the convolutional neural network.
 Subsequently this model is used to drive the vehicle autonomously around the track in the simulator.